AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 ### setLayers()

-* Set the number of layers and the neurons in each of thos layers.
+Set the number of layers and the neurons in each of thos layers.
 Number of arguments determines the layer, while the number value determines the number of neurons.

+For example, setLayers(3,7,6) means 3 neurons at layer 1, 7 neurons at layer 2 and 6 neurons at layer 3.

 ```
 NeuralNetwork:setLayers(...: integer)